vinaynair/tc-labs/bootstrap-cache/README.md

 # Capabilities covered
-* **Bootstrap cache**: Ability to load local cache with key+values present locally from a previous runs.
+* **Bootstrap cache**: Ability to load local L1 cache with key+values present from a previous run.
 Note that the values are read back from L2 TSA on a re-start

- [Put](src/main/java/demo/ehcache/bootstrap/Put.java) to load 10000 keys into L2 TSA.
-The program takes key snapshots locally on disk
+Sample consists of a [Put](src/main/java/demo/ehcache/bootstrap/Put.java) application that loads 10000 keys into L2 TSA.
+Note that  snapshots of local keys are taken locally on disk auto-magically.

 `$> mvn clean compile exec:exec -Dapp=demo.ehcache.bootstrap.Put`

-, then  [Get](src/main/java/demo/ehcache/bootstrap/Get.java) to start-up to get those keys.
-You will note that as the app is loading, it pre-loads the key+values into the L1 asynchronously.
+Now re-run the [Put](src/main/java/demo/ehcache/bootstrap/Put.java)  application or maybe better, run the [Get](src/main/java/demo/ehcache/bootstrap/Get.java) application.

+You will notice that on start-up it reads the keys present on the application from the previous run and loads those keys+values in the local L1.

 `$> mvn clean compile exec:exec -Dapp=demo.ehcache.bootstrap.Get`

 # Pre-requisities